Selection of Area

 Draft Audit Report

 After the exit conference, a draft of the audit report is finalized.
 The report contains the Executive Summary, Introduction, Purpose and Scope, Observations and Recommendations, General Comments and any necessary attachments.
-The draft of the audit report is sent to University Operations who requests the appropriate dean or vice president to prepare a response to each recommendation which will resolve the deficiencies identified.
+The draft of the audit report is sent to the process owner for management action plans.

 Final Audit Report

 The unit's responses are added to the audit report and any other corrections are also made.
-The final audit report is printed and bound in a booklet format by Internal Auditing.
-The report is distributed to the appropriate university officials.
+The final audit report is distributed electronically to the appropriate university officials.